SyedKumailHussainNaqvi/ProPepX/README.md

 - an interactive HTML/web-server interface;
 - publication-ready prediction reports, residue-level scores, and visual outputs.

-> This repository accompanies the manuscript submitted to **Nature Machine Intelligence**.
+> This repository contains the official implementation of ProPepX, including the source code, pretrained models, web server, and reproducibility resources accompanying a manuscript currently under review.

 ---